 Dr. Barlow enrolled in the ‘ex-service class of medicine’ at the University of Western Ontario.
-During his last summer of medical school, he accepted an internship at Chorley Park Military Hospital, in Toronto.
+During his last summer of medical school he accepted an internship at Chorley Park Military Hospital, in Toronto.
 He graduated M.D. in 1950, and completed an internship at St. Joseph’s Hospital in Hamilton, in 1951.

-Dr. Barlow married Janet Charlene Sheldrick in June of 1949.
-They had 3 children Howard, Debra, and Robert and two grand-daughters, Sarah and Kimberly.
+Dr. and Mrs. Barlow had 3 children; Howard, Debra, and Robert.
+They had two grand-daughters, Sarah and Kimberly.

 Dr. Barlow initiated the development of Chatham’s ‘Nurses Registry’ in 1951.
 He was also very active in the medical community for a number of years.
 Dr. Barlow was the President of Windsor Medical Services, and he was the first member on the College of Physicians and Surgeon’s Medical Review Committee, a position which he held from 1971 to 1975.
 From 1966 to 1993, Dr. Barlow was the medical adviser to Homecare.
 Dr. Barlow also spent ten years reviewing disability pensions for the Ontario government’s Department of Community and Social Services.
 In the early 1990’s, he was appointed the Chairman of Appeals for Employment Insurance.
 Furthermore, Dr. Barlow created the medical programs for four large businesses in Chatham.
-In addition to his professional activities, he served Chatham City Council as a Councilor for three terms.
+In addition to his professional activities, he served on Chatham City Council as a Councillor for three terms.